-3. Proving negligence vs. intentional death
+3. Proving wrongful death by negligence vs. intentional demise

 Your attorney should establish whether a loved one’s death is due to negligence or intention, depending on the case and circumstances.
 The two are serious offenses that can lead to the closure of a company or a hefty fine.

 To prove deliberate death, a court needs to prove intention in the form of messages where the individual who has been accused makes their intention to kill the other party.
 It may also involve various scenarios where the accused’s intention was to kill, which was the outcome.

 4. Limitations in medical malpractice vs. wrongful deaths